In the moment planning offers teachers the opportunity to capitalise on children's interests whilst delivering learning objectives.

 Do you consider a child-led approach to learning as an effective way to teach child?
 If yes, in the moment planning could be applicable for your early years' education setting (and other key stages).
 This theory is quite simple and easy to understand.
 This type of spontaneous planning, on the face of it, might sound a little scary.
 We will argue that this type of child-led learning in an engaging environment can produce some brilliant work.
 It's all about reducing a major part of planning and giving independence to its practitioners to enhance a child’s interest at the moment.
 In the moment planning is a strategy where a topic is spontaneously planned by the early years' education settings based upon individual children's interests.

-This system relates to completing the real-time planning in the actual moment rather than planning.
+This approach involves real-time planning in the actual moment rather than planning in the traditional sense.
 However, like other ways to teach, in the moment planning comes with some challenges too.
 What do you tell the staff?
 What do you show the stakeholders?
 How do you document it?
 All these questions must be answered.
 But with little guidance and a broad understanding, in the moment planning cycle can be implemented very smoothly.
 In this article, we will share how an environment with materials that produce ideas and tools to structure them can yield exceptional results.

 What is included in 'in the moment planning'?